-These discarded materials are mixed in with mushroom spawn to create mycelium, that later on is used to make vegan-friendly leather.
+These discarded materials are mixed in with mushroom spawn to create mycelium, which later on is used to make vegan-friendly leather.

-Moreover, the waste resulting from the making of mushroom leather can be reused as a smoking product in beekeeping or as organic crop fertiliser.
+Moreover, the waste resulting from the making of mushroom leather can be reused as a smoking product in beekeeping or as an organic crop fertilizer.